Last Updated on

 Chlamydia.
 Hepatitis.
 Genital warts.

-Genital herpes and Gonorrhoea are becoming increasingly common, and it’s easy to forget about the risks when you’re having fun on holiday.
+Genital herpes and Gonorrhea are becoming increasingly common, and it’s easy to forget about the risks when you’re having fun on holiday.

 Wising up on the risks, your legal rights, and local info can make the difference between a holiday to remember, and one that you’d rather forget.